Rishi-Sudhakar/Pacman/README.md

 # Pacman
-A simple Pacman game for Macos, built using SwiftUI
+A simple Pacman game for Macos, built using SwiftUI and SpriteKit